If you’ve found this tutorial, you hopefully know what a chatbot is and what Pandorabots can do to help you build and deploy one.

 This line declares your file as an XML document.
 While this is unecessary from the point of view of the Pandorabots platform, it actually enables features in your text editor that can be of great help during AIML development.
 You don’t have to take advantage of this, but we generally suggest that you include the declaration.

 This line declares the file as an AIML document.
-This line is required by the compiler.
+This line is required by the AIML compiler on our platform.
 All of your AIML code will appear between this and the final line, which marks the end of the AIML document.

 This is the category’s pattern element.
 The pattern defines some input text.
 When you say something to the bot, it will evaluate all of its categories until it finds one whose pattern matches the input.
 In this example, our category will be matched when the user’s input is “HI”.